Do you have feedback or a question for the ARC Team? Raise it here and this will be seen by the core volunteer coordinators and stakeholders.

 In recent times this includes

-ARC gathers feedback from requests and allocates support based on what funding we have available.
+ARC gathers feedback from requests and allocates support based on what donations we have available.
 This funding is not limitless, we are not a government department or centrelink, so all funding is reviewed for the best possible outcome. it is common we ask a few questions.

 We have earned donations and we make sure they go where they have the best impact.
 Our donors trust us.
 We dont just give out money or product to people “just because demanded it or caused the most trouble on Facebook”.
 We are the custodians of public donations and we allocate them in a way that helps animals the most.